Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: User Study

 \subsection{Participants}

 Participants were recruited from an undergraduate computer science course at a major North American university through a course announcement.
-Participation was voluntary, and students who completed the study and correctly submitted their identifying information received a 2\% course bonus.
+University students are a relevant population for stress and mental health research \cite{madrid2025digital}, since computing students in particular report high rates of stress, anxiety, and depression \cite{danowitz2018characterizing, chandrasekaran2025spent}.
+Participation from the students was voluntary, and those who completed the study and correctly submitted their identifying information received a 2\% course bonus.
 Participants were required to be at least 18 years old.
 Attention check questions were included before and after the intervention, and responses failing these checks were excluded from analysis.

 In total, 250 participants completed the activity.
-Thirteen participants were excluded due to failed attention checks, resulting in a final dataset of 237 participants (Control: $n=112$, CP1–CP112; GUIDE: $n=115$, GP1–GP115).
+Thirteen participants were excluded due to failed attention checks, resulting in a final dataset of 237 participants (Control: $n=115$, CP1–CP115; GUIDE: $n=122$, GP1–GP122).
 The mean age was 20.78$\pm$1.3 years.
 Participants identified with multiple genders (178 men, 47 women, 3 non-binary, and 9 undisclosed) and several racial groups (177 Asian, 27 White, 3 African American, 9 mixed race, and 21 undisclosed).
 Based on standard score ranges in PSS-10 scale, 29 participants fell in the low stress range (0-13), 163 in the moderate stress range (14-26), and 45 in the high stress range (27-40).